Towards a more sustainable use of resources; stopping deforestation slows down desertification

 In addition to environmental protection, both of our environmental projects aim to the capacity building of our partner organizations.
 Means to achieve this are trainings on project and financial management, networking and increasing cooperation between different actors within and between project areas.

 Strong and independent non-governmental organizations strengthen the civil society.
-Strong CSOs will be part of developing a more stable and prosperous region.
+Strong civil society organizations will be part of developing a more stable and prosperous region.

 In Adado, Buhodle and Galkayo.

-Immediate beneficiaries are the 1600 households in the project areas.
-In the long run, more than 350 000 will benefit from the improved state of the environment.
+Immediate beneficiaries are the 5 000 households in the project areas.
+In the long run, approximately 350 000 will benefit from the improved state of the environment.

 The Sahansaho project is administered and coordinated by the Finnish Somalia Network, and it has three local partners and three partner NGOs in Finland.
 The partners in Finland are: